Smeagol-Gollum/parabola/client/doc/readme-qt.md

-Bitcoin-Qt Readme
+Parabola-Qt Readme
 ===============================
-Contains build and configuration instructions for Bitcoin-Qt (Qt4 GUI for Bitcoin).
+Contains build and configuration instructions for Parabola-Qt (Qt4 GUI for Parabola).

 Build Instructions
 ---------------------